andgineer/spark-aws-rdkit/README.md

 ## AWS ECS

 This Apache Spark containers also tested with AWS ESC (Amazon Container Orchestration Service).

+I installed all libs you need to access AWS resources with `boto3`.

 See scripts and `README.md` in `ecs/`.
 You fill configuration into `config.sh` and after that you can create Spark cluster in AWS ESC completely automatically.